 DIFFERENT TYPES OF CONCENTRATES

 Welcome to our complete guide to Cannabis concentrates.
 Cannabis concentrates are products that contain a higher concentration of cannabinoids and terpenes than raw flowers.
 Originating from ancient China and India, concentrates have been very popular for thousands of years.
 The technology for making concentrates has recently taken a big step forward, and these substances are currently experiencing a cultural renaissance.
 Learn all about the purest form of Cannabis concentrates, such as different types of concentrates, making, and consumption processes.

 Principles of Concentrates

 To better understand the types of concentrate, we must have some basic notions about the psychoactive elements of Cannabis since concentrates separate them from the rest of the plant.

 Cannabinoids are chemical composites that act on the endocannabinoid system of the body and the human brain.
 Scientists have managed to isolate 113 different cannabinoids from the cannabis plant.
-The most significant cannabinoids are THC, the dominant force responsible for the famous Cannabis oil, and CBD, which is highly responsible for many of the health benefits of marijuana.
+The most significant cannabinoids are THC wax, the dominant force responsible for the famous Cannabis oil, and CBD, which is highly responsible for many of the health benefits of marijuana.
 Its cannabinoid composition largely determines the profile of a given cannabis plant.

 Terpenes are organic compounds that are found naturally in insects and plants.
 They produce a strong odor, which probably helps protect plants by driving off herbivores and attracting predators from herbivores.
-More than 120 terpenes have been found in Cannabis.
+More than 120 terpenes of marijuana were found in the wax.
 These terpenes give the different varieties of Cannabis their characteristic flavor and enhance their psychoactive and medicinal effects.
 That’s why an ideal concentrated form should isolate and preserve the cannabinoids and terpenes of a plant.